 Liang was a rookie when he accidentally shot Akai Gurley in a dimly lit stairwell of Brooklyn's Pink Houses.

-Liang opted for a jury trial, and has indicated he will likely testify in his own defense.
+Liang opted for a jury trial, and opening statements could start Monday.
+He has also indicated he will likely testify in his own defense.

 "I shot him by accident," Zelokov quoted Liang as saying.
 And he is alleged to have told his partner, "I'm going to get fired."

 Prosecutors will claim Liang was improperly patrolling the stairwell with his gun drawn, and he pulled the trigger when startled by Gurley.

 The defense will maintain the gun fired because of a defective trigger.